Jernemies/Jernemies/README.md

-### Jere Klaavo, Aspiring game developer and a musician
+### Jernemies, Aspiring game developer and a musician

 <!--
 **Jernemies/Jernemies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.